Banjo-Kazooie (video game): Release and promotion

 Banjo-Kazooie was initially scheduled for a release in November 1997, in the United States on 24 November, but was delayed to give developers more time for polish.
 When Rare met Nintendo of America CEO Howard Lincoln at E3 1997, he was against a delay, complaining: "We've committed $20 million to this campaign".
 To fill that year's Christmas schedule, Lincoln told Rare to include Donkey Kong characters in an R.C.
 Pro-Am game they were developing at the time, turning it into Diddy Kong Racing (1997).
 Eurogamer called Diddy Kong Racing "something of a testing ground for Rare's [Nintendo 64]-era heroes", as it included Banjo and Conker as playable characters prior to featuring in their own games.
 In the following months, Rare released screenshots at such a rate that by May 1998, N64 Magazine suspected the game was completed besides testing.

 Banjo-Kazooie was released on 29 June 1998 in North America, 17 July 1998 in Europe, August 1998 in Australia, and 6 December 1998 in Japan as Banjo and Kazooie's Big Adventure (バンジョーとカズーイの大冒険).
 The Japan date was shifted multiple times, set to be released before other territories in January 1998 as of November 1997, and moved to April months later.
 The UK date was also set to 16 March 1998 as of Christmas 1997, before being moved to July two months later.
 In Europe, the game was released in the summer, an active season for Nintendo 64 releases that followed a scarce period and included games of various genres, such as Quest 64, Mortal Kombat 4, Off Road Challenge, Dezaemon 3D and Virtual Chess 64 (all 1998).
 It had a marketing budget of $10 million.

 Banjo-Kazooie performed well in both the UK and US.
 Virgin Megastore reported that the game was topping the UK charts as of 21 September 1998.
 In Japan, Banjo-Kazooie entered Famitsus Top 10 sales charts for the week ending 13 December 1998, selling 74,000 copies for a total of 117,399.
+According to the NPD Group, Banjo-Kazooie was the fourth best-selling video game of 1998 in the United States by unit sales, behind GoldenEye 007, The Legend of Zelda: Ocarina of Time, and Gran Turismo.
 At the 1999 Milia festival in Cannes, the game took home a "Gold" prize for revenues above €26 million in the European Union during 1998.
 As of March 2003, the game had sold more than 405,000 units in Japan.
 As of December 2007, it had sold more than 1.8 million copies in the US.
 As of 2021, Banjo-Kazooie worldwide sales were 3 million, making it the tenth highest-grossing Nintendo 64 game.